Nov 01, 2025

 Conclusion

 Building an Intelligent Document Processing solution doesn’t require complex infrastructure or months of development time.
-By leveraging AWS serverless services, we were able to go from initial architecture to a production system processing millions of documents in under 4 months.
+By leveraging AWS serverless services, we were able to go from initial architecture to a production system processing 10’s of millions of documents in under 4 months.

 The key was to start simple, deliver value incrementally in collaboration with the customer and use managed services wherever possible.
 The combination of S3, SQS, Lambda, DynamoDB, SageMaker and Bedrock provided a robust, scalable and cost-effective foundation for processing more than 50 million documents.